b-yond-infinite-network/amaze-us/microservice/challenge-4/README.md

 - I used Java because it's the language i'm the best at and it really works well for this problem.
 I don't have experience with Scala
 - I chose SpringBoot because it's the easiest, fastest framework to develop in.
 - The cat-mood-producer uses Java 8 Parallel Stream, it can also use the number of provided threads to have more control about the number of thread, i found the Parallel Stream to be faster so it's the default implementation -Dexecutor.implementation=stream|anything
-- Kafka was a no-brainer because of it's scalability and its stability and maturity.
+- Kafka was a no-brainer because of its scalability and its stability and maturity.
 - The 2 apps can be monitored with JMX using VisualVM for ex, I used Codahale (dropwizard) metrics
 - The use of Timescaledb was because it had good performance and i was familiar with SQL (haven't used PostgreSQL before), I could have used InfluxDB
 - I used Grafana because it's Open Source and popular